ddhartma/TV-Script-Generator/README.md

 **george:** no, you didnt!

 ## Typical output "fake" TV script data
-Here I provide the TV "fake" script result after the training was finished.
+Here I provide a typical "fake" script result after the training process.
 This script output is based on the best-of hyperparameter setting (see 'Tested best-of hyperparameter setting'):

-**george:**(to jerry) hey, how 'bout giving the computer?(to kramer) i don't know, i'm not buying a soak with her. shes questioning the flesh- daily suspension.
 **kramer:** yeah? well, i gotta go, i gotta get the cloth out, and then i got the one i can embrace.
 **jerry:** oh, i don't want you to do this.
 **jerry:** no, i'm not.